 More disappointing to Jocelynn was the fact a number of the songs had music backed by the loud clamor of industrial music to match technological themes.
 Mikah especially enjoyed the affect the songs were having on Jocelynn and jokingly whispered to her that she needed to study the effects of it on the marine further.
 While Jocelynn was suffering and coming to fear Mikah's potential for sadistic glee, and those at the suite were resting or working at tasks, Fesic found himself spending the entire day aboard a submarine.
 The tour brought them from one breath-taking deep-sea vista to another.
 The fantastic series of views was presented from one port to the next.

-This was a trade-off which got the tourists to see as much as they could rather than having spent more time at each of fewer sites, which they'd done on land.
-But, the schedule for the tour required them to cross half the circumference of the world and allowed the tour organizers to "squeeze in" the sites.
+This trade-off let the tourists experience as much as they could instead of spending more time at each of fewer sites, which they'd done on land.
+Still, the tour schedule meant they had to cross half the circumference of the world, which let the tour organizers "squeeze in" the sites.
 Some of those were deeper and either required normal or artificial lighting.
 Other deep sites were really spectacular thanks to their fluorescent or other chemical nature, flaring to life when targeted by alternate wave lengths of light.
 Sites closer to the surface were left to be viewed in the natural shadow of filtered light from the wavetops, where some patterns were even enhanced by the surface currents.

 While Fesic appreciated the surface and underwater rock and terrain displays, and took pictures where his gear would, he was really taken by the wide breadth of flora in the world's upper and moderate depths.
 The submarines couldn't, sadly, reach the lower depths and the videos played in transit tended to concentrate on the animal life rather than the plant life.
 Still, as he enjoyed the tour, the submarine transit would lead to a hotel stay before the last day of the tour.
 The next day would bring him to the last two sites on the tour before returning to a spaceport to take a shuttle back into orbit.